Complaints are a gift to your business – use them wisely

 - Manage the Gap – between their perception of the experience, and the experience actually delivered.
 Every customer will have an expectation when they contact you – an outcome that they expect –managing those expectations is particularly important in the case of long-term complaints.
 Set clear timescales at outset – and then manage the experience through personalised contact and updates.
 Six weeks may be a long time, but if your customer knows you are all over it and, on their side, they will ‘feel’ better about the experience.

 - Seek & encourage feedback – from your front-line people.
 This is crucial, they are best placed as they talk to customers every day.
 By putting mechanisms in place to capture what they’re talking to customers about means the business can tackle emerging complaint trends and prevent them from becoming systematic glitches that come up over and over again.

 Measuring Complaints – is NPS the right measure?

 It is not uncommon for organisations to use NPS as a way of measuring these complaints.
 This is not surprising, over the last few years NPS has become increasingly prevalent as the measure of choice, with companies being ranked in independent surveys based upon their NPS score.

 However, NPS is a brand indicator.
 It is influenced by a variety of factors, for example, customer experience, product, pricing, brand awareness, advertising, media reports, reputation.
-It was never intended as a measure of an ‘in-the-moment’ customer experience.
+It was never intended as a measure of an ‘in the moment’ customer experience.
 As such, NPS is a good predictor of customer advocacy, and serves as an indicator to the business of continued loyalty and therefore a potential for revenue growth.

 But is it the right measure for complaints?

-We do not believe so.
+I do not believe so.